the basics

 additional resources

 The guidance above draws on these sources.
-They’re great further reading too.
+They’re great further reading, too.

 1. San Francisco AIDS Foundation — Anal douching safety tips.